Tobacco, Nicotine, Vaping, and Quit Resources

 The Counseling and Mental Health Center (CMHC) offers counseling with a Substance Use Support Team member for students wishing to quit or lower their tobacco use.
 Students may call the Counseling and Mental Health Center at 512-471-3515 for more information.

-Students may make an appointment with a UHS medical provider if they are interested in discussing the use of prescription medication to assist in quitting tobacco by calling 512-471-4955.
+Students may also make an appointment with a UHS medical provider if they are interested in discussing the use of prescription medication to assist in quitting tobacco by calling 512-471-4955.

 Apps and Online Quit Programs